Scenario Reduction for Distributionally Robust Optimization: Computational Experiments

 In conclusion, our scenario reduction approaches perform well on the tested instances.
 They effectively reduce the complexity of quadratic DRO problems while maintaining a small approximation error.
-In practice, \emph{k-means} scenario reduction is a well-suited approach to significantly reduce computational time while still achieving small approximation factors.
+In practice, scenario reduction using \emph{k-means} is a well-suited approach to achieving small approximation factors with limited computational effort.
 Moreover, as the number of samples increases, \emph{k-means} approaches an approximation factor of 1.
 Thus, \emph{k-means} serves as a high-quality heuristic for scenario reduction, particularly when minimizing the runtime of the global optimization problem is a priority.